conduct safe HVAC switchyard operation

 – These are the facilities that function as the main source of electric power supply for one particular business customer.
 The technical requirements and the business case for this type of facility depend highly on the customer’s requirements, more so than on utility needs.

-Since these system stations are strategic facilities and usually very expensive to construct and maintain, these substations will be one of the major focuses in future articles.
+Since these system stations are strategic facilities and usually very expensive to construct and maintain, these substations will be one of the major focuses of future articles.

 These are the most common facilities in power electric systems and provide the distribution circuits that directly supply most electric customers.